tenzir/tenzir/web/blog/native-zeek-log-rotation-and-shipping/index.md

   Log::default_rotation_interval=10mins
 ```

 Let's take a look at the `ingest` shell script in more detail.
-Zeek always pass
+Zeek always
-6 parameters to the script:
+passes 6 arguments to the script:

 1. The filename of the log, e.g., `/path/to/conn.log`
-2. The type of the log (aka. `path`), such as `conn` or `http`.
+2. The type of the log (aka. `path`), such as `conn` or `http`
 3. Timestamp when Zeek opened the log file
 4. Timestamp when Zeek closed (= rotated) the log file
 5. A flag that is true when rotation occurred due to Zeek terminating